Stick vacuums are convenient for quick jobs

-When it comes to carpet cleaning, stick vacs with a rotating brush are the most effective, but not all have them.
-Because stick vacs are bagless and use a dust-collection cup for debris, cost of ownership is low.
 Some stick vacuums come with an integrated, detachable handheld vacuum.
 These 2-in-1 models share a single dirt collection container and are as compact and lightweight as stick vacuums that don't convert.
-If you need to clean both floors and other surfaces, these can be a cost-effective solution.
+If you need to clean both floors and other surfaces, this type of stick vacuum can be a cost-effective solution.
 If you want a simple vacuum just for clean ups on something other than floors (upholstery, for example), you might be interested in our separate report on handheld vacuums, where we recommend the best models.